OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

   In the MVCR the purpose is intended to specify the context of use.

 * **Context of Use**
-      Organizations should evaluate the context of use to provide the purpose for which the PI is collected, stored, used, processed, disclosed, or disseminated.
+      Organisations should evaluate the context of use to provide the purpose for which the PI is collected, stored, used, processed, disclosed, or disseminated.
 The context of use may cause the same PI data elements to be assigned different PII confidentiality impact levels based on their use.
 For example, suppose that an organization has two lists that contain the same PI fields (e.g., name, address, phone number).
 The first list is people who subscribe to a general-interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
 If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

 * **Sensitive Personal Information (PI) Categories** All Sensitive Information Categories require Explicit Consent